- Unix Commands Reference

 NAMEwrite - send a message to another user

 SYNOPSISwrite user [ttyname]

-Write allows you to communicate with other users, by copying lines from your terminal to theirs.
+DESCRIPTIONWrite allows you to communicate with other users, by copying lines from your terminal to theirs.

 When you run the write command, the user you are writing to gets a message of the form: